CES 2021: what to expect from the first all-digital CES in January

 CES 2021 dates

 CES 2021 will officially take place from Monday 11th to Thursday 14th January, a week later than the show's usual dates.
-A heads up for forward planners: CES is due to return to Las Vegas from 5th to 8th January 2022.
+A heads-up for forward planners: CES is due to return to Las Vegas from 5th to 8th January in 2022.
+(We hope.)

-The first day will be the 'media day', open exclusively to media (like us!) and when over 20 companies will host their biggest press conferences of the year.
+The first day will be the 'media day', when over 20 companies will host their biggest press conferences of the year.
 Essentially, that's when you can expect a raft of new product announcements.

 Exhibitors will be able to use the following days to show off their newly announced kit through online demos and presentations.

-CES 2021 will officially kick off on Monday at 11:30pm GMT (6:30pm ET, 3:30pm PT) with an opening keynote by Verizon's chairman and CEO, Hans Vestberg, who will discuss "5G as the framework of the 21st century, the essential tech of the present and accelerated tech of the future to move our global community forward, such as telemedicine, tele-education and more".
+CES 2021 will officially kick off on Monday at 11:30pm GMT (6:30pm ET, 3:30pm PT) with an opening keynote by Verizon's chairman and CEO, Hans Vestberg.
+The keynote will discuss, "5G as the framework of the 21st century, the essential tech of the present and accelerated tech of the future to move our global community forward, such as telemedicine, tele-education and more".

 On Tuesday at 12:30pm GMT (7:30am ET, 4:30am PT), Samsung, Fox Sports and ATSC will host a 'Next Generation Television in Focus' session concerning the advent of 8K Ultra HD and NEXTGEN TV.
 "A revolution in TV is coming, and with it will come advanced display technologies giving consumers a taste of truly immersive viewing experiences.
 How are consumer expectations going to change and how are leading manufacturers aiming to meet — and even exceed — those expectations?"